vogelino/charlottestuby.com/content/stubyAndFischer.md

     projectTitle: '"Handle with joy", in collabroation with Sarah Margnetti, DBKApaddok, Brussels, 2023'
   - projectDescription: A collection of handmade rain hoods, three different models and in various colours.
-Brussels, 2023.
 Pictures by Mélanie Peduzzi.
     textStartX: 1
     projetImages:
       - projectImage: /img/capuche-desert-stuby-fischer-brussels-2023-2.jpg